toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 reason about aliasing.

 ### Ownership:
+Rust has a concept of ownership which assigns "ownership" of data to a variable.
+Since ownership is exclusive, the Rust compiler is able to reason about when data is valid vs when it has been freed.
+Ownersip can be transfered, but that still maintains the exclusive owership rule.

+Ownership rules allows the Rust compiler to:
+- prevent double free
-Prevents double free, accessing memory after free and ensuring memory safety.
+- prevent accessing memory after free
+  - which ensures memory safety

 ### Borrowing:
+Since each piece of data has an exclusive owner, borrowing is the mechanism that allows for multiple functions to interact with some data.
+Multiple reads (`&` which is an immutable reference) or a single write (`&mut` mutable reference) are allowed and enforced by the Rust compiler.

+Borrowing rules allows the Rust compiler to:
+- prevent aliasing
+- prevent data races
-Prevents aliasing and data races. ensure single writer and multiple writes.
+  - which ensures single writer **or** multiple reads

 ### Lifetimes:
+In C, while it is possible to hand out references to data its also necessary to enforce that the underlying data is valid for as long as the reference is in use.
+For example, it would be undefined behavior if we were to hand out a reference to some data, and free the data (dangling pointer).
+Accessing the data after free is undefined behavior and considered catastrophic.

+Tracking a single piece of data and its reference might seem feasible but quickly an operational risk as the program grows in complexity.

+Lifetime rules allows the Rust compiler to:
-prevents invalid or dangling references. ensures that references remain valid and dont outlive the data they point to.
+- prevent invalid or dangling references
+  - which ensures that references remain valid
+  - which ensures references dont outlive the data they point to

 ## Memory Aliasing modules
 To help us deal with aliasing rules Rust provides some containers that a allow us to safetly alias memory while also allowing the compiler to reason about them.

-- `mod cell` gives us shared mutability
+- `mod cell` provides shared mutability
-- `mod rc` gives us shared ownership
+- `mod rc` provides shared ownership
-- `mod sync` gives us synchronization
+- `mod sync` provides synchronization

 ### Shared mutability